Neville Wran: Political career

 Wran resigned both the premiership and his seat in Parliament on 4 July 1986, after continuously holding office longer than any other premier in the history of New South Wales until that time (10 years and 81 days).
 Bob Carr has since broken that record.
 (Henry Parkes served longer than both Wran and Carr in total, serving for 11 years and 278 days over five terms between 1872 and 1891.)
-The by-election for Wran's seat of Bass Hill was narrowly won by Michael Owen for the Liberal Party–a harbinger of his party's heavy defeat at the state election two years later.
+The by-election for Wran's seat of Bass Hill was narrowly won by Michael Owen for the Liberal Party—a harbinger of his party's heavy defeat at the state election two years later.

-In March 2021, ABC Television broadcast an investigative documentary series, "The Ghost Train Fire" as a second series of the Exposed program which directly implicated Saffron in an arson plot at "Luna Park Sydney" in 1979, resulting in the deaths of seven people, six of them children.[3]
-Former senior police officers Steve Bullock and Paul Egge, supported by the testimony of other involved officers and former licensing magistrate James Swanson, stated on camera their belief that Saffron ordered the crime, which was swiftly and systematically covered up by corrupt police and government figures.
+In March 2021, ABC Television broadcast an investigative documentary series, The Ghost Train Fire as a second series of the Exposed program which directly implicated Abe Saffron in an arson plot at Luna Park Sydney in 1979, resulting in the deaths of seven people, six of them children.

 It was alleged by the program that the motive was control of the valuable harbourside land next to the Sydney Harbour Bridge and with unobstructed views of the Sydney Opera House.
 It was the intention of Saffron and associate Jack Rooklyn, a poker-machine promoter, to gain control of and redevelop the Luna Park site.
 NSW premiers Robert Askin and Neville Wran have been named as corrupt close associates of Saffron, along with the police commissioner Norman "Bill" Allan, the High Court justice Lionel Murphy and lawyer Morgan Ryan, among others.

 Wran is remembered by the phrase "Balmain boys don't cry" in his speech at the June 1983 ALP Annual Conference.
-At a press conference after announcing his departure Wran was asked what was his greatest achievement as premier.
-He answered, "saving the rainforests".
+At a press conference after announcing his departure Wran was asked what was his greatest achievement as premier, he answered, "saving the rainforests".